theosanderson/PlasmoTron/docs/README.md

 * the ability to upload the results from a flow cytometer to the database and have them associated with each culture at a specific time.
 * an intelligent system to use this parasitaemia data to decide how to split parasites

+# Development status
+PlasmoTron is not a commercial product.
+It is a system we have built in the lab to simplify our own culture, and which we offer to others in case it is helpful.
+PlasmoTron remains under active development and new features continue to be integrated.
+Please feel free to [get in touch](mailto:ts10@sanger.ac.uk) to discuss whether PlasmoTron is likely to be suitable to you in and your skillsets in its current iteration.

 # Getting started
 The documentation is divided into three sections:

-* [Installation](Installation.md) describes the pre-requisites and the set-up of both hardware and software.
+* [Pre-requisites and installation](Installation.md) describes what you will need, and the set-up of both hardware and software.
 * [Deck setup and calibration](DeckSetupAndCalibration.md) describes the initial calibration procedures that are required to teach the robot where you will place your labware.
 * The [PlasmoTron tutorial](DeckSetupAndCalibration.md) will explain how, once this initial setup is complete, you can use PlasmoTron to maintain malaria parasites.